duncanmwanik/MyMorningArduino/README.md

-# DESK LAMP FIRMWARE
+# MyMorning Program
 The repo contains all the firmware codes for the project and instructions on how to load them to the hardware

 ## Requirements
-1) Set up the IDE, for this application you will need to download the Arduino ide [here](https://www.arduino.cc/en/software) if you don't have it already installed for your distributions
+1) Download and setup the Arduino ide [here](https://www.arduino.cc/en/software) if you don't have it already installed for your machine.
-2) Instal the board support package for ESP32 by goint to ` Tools > Board:xx > Board Manager`.
-In the search bar type ESP32 and select install ESP32 by Espressid Systems.
+2) Install the board support package for ESP32 by goint to ` Tools > Board:xx > Board Manager`.
+In the search bar type ESP32 and select install ESP32 by Espressif Systems.
-3) Now select TinyPico from ` Tools > Board:xx > ESP32 Arduino > TinyPico`
+3) Now select `ESP32 Dev Module` from ` Tools > Board:--- > ESP32 Arduino > ESP32 Dev Module`

- Once done proceed to the next instructions.
 ## Download the files
-4)  Download all the files on the `Code`:arrow_down_small: on this platform, In your downloads you will get the a folder :file_folder:  `desk_lamp_firmware`this will have:
+4)  Download all the files on the `Code`:arrow_down_small: on this platform, In your downloads you will get the a folder :file_folder:  `MyMorningArduino`this will have:
- - desk_lamp_firmware - containing actual code
+ - main - containing actual code
- - library -this contains all the related libraries used in the project
+ - library.zip -this contains the libraries used in the project

 ## Library Installation
-5)  On library installation open the folder `library` folder:file_folder downloaded above:, copy and paste all the folders to your directory `documents/arduino/library` folder :file_folder:
+5)  Unzip the `library.zip` and copy and paste all the different folders inside to your Arduino library directory usually `user/documents/arduino/library` folder :file_folder:

-6)  Open the `desk_lamp_firmware.ino`  on `desk_lamp_firmware`folder :file_folder: with the downloaded ide, compile and upload to the hardware `(procedure on how to use the ide is on the tutorial link)`:link:
+6)  Run Arduino and open the `main` folder.
+Compile and upload to the hardware. `(procedure on how to use the ide is on the tutorial link)`:link:
 [tutorial](https://www.youtube.com/watch?v=nL34zDTPkcs&t=3s)

 # Uploading the codes  :arrow_up: